eyupUK/playwright-js/playwright_ts/README.md

 npm install -g allure-commandline --save-dev
 ```

-#### Add sensitive files like .env and logs/ to .gitignore to avoid pushing them to version control
+#### Add sensitive files to .gitignore to avoid pushing them to version control, such as credentials.json, .env and logs...

-#### The fixture.js file provides shared setup logic for browser, context, and logging.
+#### The fixture.ts file provides shared setup logic for browser, context, and logging.
 It integrates the Winston logger for capturing test logs

 ### 🛠️ Dependencies